ntex-rs/examples/shutdown-server/README.md

 Demonstrates how to shutdown the web server in a couple of ways:

 1. remotely, via http request
-	- Created in response to actix/actix-web#1315

 2. sending a SIGINT signal to the server (control-c)
-	- actix-server natively supports SIGINT
+	- ntex server natively supports SIGINT

 ## Usage